EliahKagan/subaudit/README.md

 #### 1. Between audit hook and `subscribe`/`unsubscribe` (audit hook does not lock)

-In this scenario, a `Hook` object's installed audit hook runs at the same time as a listener is subscribed or unsubscribed.
+In this scenario, a `Hook` object’s installed audit hook runs at the same time as a listener is subscribed or unsubscribed.

 This is likely to occur often and it cannot be prevented, because audit hooks